hmcts/case-document-metadata-migration/README.md

 > - create and populate temporary tables
 > - run recursive sql statements that may be detrimental to the performance of the targeted database

-## Usage on Local Environment
-### Generate Document Id’s from Case Data Using Recursive Method
- `./migration-runner.sh -e local -o exportrecursivedocumentids`

-### Generate Exception Report from Case Data Using Recursive Method
- `./migration-runner.sh -e local -o exportrecursiveexception`

-## Usage on AAT Environment
-### Generate Document Id’s from Case Data Using Recursive Method
+## Generate Document Id’s from Case Data Using Recursive Method
-`./migration-runner.sh -e aat -o exportrecursivedocumentids`
+ `./migration-runner.sh -o exportrecursivedocumentids`

-### Generate Exception Report from Case Data Using Recursive Method
+## Generate Exception Report from Case Data Using Recursive Method
-`./migration-runner.sh -e aat -o exportrecursiveexception`
+ `./migration-runner.sh -o exportrecursiveexception`